MicrosoftDocs/win32/desktop-src/lwef/mpthreatenumerate.md

 ---
 title: MpThreatEnumerate function
 description: Returns information about the next threat in the enumeration list.
-This function can be called repeatedly until the enumeration of all the threats is complete. ms.assetid: '33244F4F-4FB7-4FA7-BC56-B9A30ABC3644'
+This function can be called repeatedly until the enumeration of all the threats is complete. ms.assetid: 33244F4F-4FB7-4FA7-BC56-B9A30ABC3644
+keywords:
-keywords: ["MpThreatEnumerate function Legacy Windows Environment Features"]
+- MpThreatEnumerate function Legacy Windows Environment Features
 topic_type:
 - apiref
 api_name: